 Self-compassion is perhaps the most important element of self-esteem and resilience.
-It used to be thought that achievement and success—rising above the norm–is the road to high self-esteem.
+It used to be thought that achievement and success—rising above the norm—was the road to high self-esteem.

-However, that road to self-esteem is way too conditional and assures that anyone at or below the norm is not as worthy or special.
-Self-compassion gives all people, high achievers as well as lower achievers, the assurance that they are worthy of love anyway, with no conditions.
+However, that road to self-esteem is far too conditional and assures that anyone at or below the norm is not as worthy or special.
+Self-compassion gives all people—high achievers as well as lower achievers—the assurance that they are worthy of love anyway, with no conditions.

-Failing does not have to define you and your worth.
-Changing your self-talk from “I”m a failure” to “I could not get things to work out.” or “I made some mistakes and will use this experience as stepping stones going forward.”
+Feeling like a failure does not have to define you and your worth.
+Change your self-talk from “I’m a failure” to “I could not get things to work out this time” or “I made some mistakes and will use this experience as stepping stones going forward.”
 Label the experience for what it is instead of labeling yourself based on one mistake.

-Instead of “I failed at my marriage” you can say “I had trouble communicating in my marriage and am learning to communicate better now.”
+Instead of saying “I failed at my marriage,” you can say “I had trouble communicating in my marriage and am learning to communicate better now.”

-The first statement is anchored in the past that cannot be changed while the second has an eye to the future and is more empowering of what you can do now.
+The first statement is anchored in the past that cannot be changed, while the second has an eye to the future and is more empowering of what you can do now.
 If you can identify what caused your past failures, you can work to develop goals based on those shortcomings.

 Instead of letting your inner critic have full reign, how about just giving yourself a hug?

-Keep in mind there is no such thing as worthless or unworthy of love or happiness.
+Keep in mind that no one thinks of children as worthless or unworthy of love or happiness.
 And the truth is that we possess the same worth that we had when we were born.

-Sometimes we need to look behind the scars and wounds to see that preciousness is still inside of us.
+Sometimes we need to look behind the scars and wounds to see that preciousness and innate worth is still inside of us.

-When you feel like a failure, you see yourself as a victim of the past instead of focusing on your resilience and ability to spring back.
+When you’re feeling like a failure, you see yourself as a victim of the past instead of focusing on your resilience and ability to spring back.

-After all, it’s not how many times we are beaten down and fail that matters – what really matters is how many times we get back up and try again, each time a bit wiser.
+After all, it’s not how many times we are beaten down and fail that matters.
+What really matters is how many times we get back up and try again, each time a bit wiser.
 Try to leave the victim mindset behind and view yourself as a victor after overcoming failures to move on to something bigger and better.

-When we are mindful, we stay rooted in the present instead of looking back at our past missteps or anxious about the future.
-As the saying goes, “Today is a gift, that’s why they call it the present!”
+When you are mindful, you stay rooted in the present instead of looking back at your past missteps or feeling anxious about the future.
+As the saying goes, “Today is a gift, and that’s why they call it the present.”

-Sometimes we need something tangible to sooth us when we feel down.
+Sometimes we need something tangible to sooth us when we are feeling like a failure.
 As a therapist, I would sometimes have my clients create a self-soothing box to help them cope in stressful times.

 Using actual objects that serve to distract and self-soothe can provide soothing touchstones.

-A journal, a stress ball, a polished stone to remind you of your self worth and body oils are all examples of things that can be placed inside a calming box and used to soothe you when you’re feeling down.
+A journal, a stress ball, or a polished stone to remind you of your self worth are all examples of things that can be placed inside a calming box and used to soothe you when you’re feeling down.

 When people feel like a failure, all too often they isolate themselves, closing themselves up instead of opening up to others, but this is a fast way to damage your mental health.

 Seeking social support is one of the best choices you can make when you feel like a failure.
 Getting another person’s perspective will help you stop the tunnel vision that distorts your self-view.

-Asking for help, having the courage to open yourself up instead of closing yourself down will pave the way not only for avoiding loneliness, but it will also deepen your connections with others.
+Asking for help and having the courage to open yourself up instead of closing yourself down will pave the way not only for avoiding loneliness, but it will also deepen your connections with others.

-These 10 action plans for defeating feelings of failure will serve as a springboard for a resilient and full life.
+These 10 tips to stop feeling like a failure will serve as a springboard for a resilient and full life.
 Instead of focusing on the failure that comes with falling short, be proud that you dared to pursue your dreams with courage and enthusiasm.